splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

   kubectl describe pod <my-application-name> -n <my-namespace>

-Your instrumented pod should contain an initContainer named ``opentelemetry-auto-instrumentation`` and the target application container should have several ``OTEL_*`` environment variables similar to those in the demo output below.
+Your instrumented pod should contain an initContainer named ``opentelemetry-auto-instrumentation`` and the target application container should have several ``OTEL_*`` environment variables similar to those in the following demo output:

 .. code-block:: bash